freem/nesmon/readme.txt

 3) Open "Makefile" in a text editor and edit any customization options.

+4) Open "config.inc" in a text editor and edit any customization options.

-4) Run one of the following commands:
+5) Run one of the following commands:
- 4.1) "make all" (or just "make")
+ 5.1) "make all" (or just "make")
  This will build all of the targets mentioned below (aside from clear)

- 4.2) "make nrom"
+ 5.2) "make nrom"
  This will create an NROM configuration of nesmon.

- 4.3) "make m100"
+ 5.3) "make m100"
- This will create a Nintendulator Debugging Mapper (mapper 100) nesmon.
+ This will create nesmon for the Nintendulator Debugging Mapper (mapper 100).

- 4.4) "make fme7"
+ 5.4) "make fme7"
  This will create a FME-7 configuration of nesmon.

- 4.5) "make clean"
+ 5.5) "make clean"
  This will delete the binaries and .nl files.
 Don't run this one the first time :p

-5) Find a way to run the tool.
+6) Find a way to run the tool.

 For emulators, you just run the NES image.
 If you're using the Nintendulator Debugging Mapper (mapper 100), remember to